Your Christmas money checklist

 Get some banking bonuses

-One of the best ways to make some easy cash is to open a new bank account.
-Currently, you can get £175 plus £40 cashback for opening a First Direct account, or a £125 refer-a-friend switch bonus from Co-operative.
-Timing might be tight to get the free money before Christmas, but it’ll certainly help when you’re low on funds in the New Year.
+One of the best ways to make some easy cash is to switch to a new bank account.
+Currently, you can get £175 from First Direct and Nationwide, and £200 from Lloyds.
+You should be able to get the free money before Christmas, but if not it’ll certainly help when you’re low on funds in the New Year.
 Here’s my guide to all the different banking offers.

-If you’re confident you can manage a credit card, then it’s worth applying for a cashback or reward credit card.
+But there’s the potential for a boosted welcome bonus if you’re confident you can manage a credit card.
+The likes of American Express in particular could net you a few hundred more on your initial spending.
 You must pay off the balance in full every month to avoid interest charges.
 If you don’t do this it’s a waste of money.
 Here’s my guide to the best cashback and reward credit card offers.

 Buying gifts